Taiwan Unveils New Submarine To Fend Off China

 US officials have warned that China could be militarily capable of mounting an invasion within the next few years.

-Taiwan is a self-governing island which China regards as a renegade province and has vowed to reclaim one day.
+Taiwan is a self-governing island which Chin regards as a renegade province and has vowed to reclaim one day.

 Most observers believe China will not attack the island imminently, and Beijing has said it seeks peaceful“reunification” with Taiwan.